- Dates: Dec 06 - 18, 2020

 Of course, the focal point of your total solar eclipse adventure comes on December 14, 2020, as you experience 1 minute and 52 seconds of totality in the vast wilderness of northwestern Patagonia.

 You’ll notice from the itinerary that we’ve arranged to spend three nights at each of our four destinations.
 This will give you more time to settle in and appreciate our carefully selected hotels, each distinguished by its superb location, excellent service, and unique charms.
 Indeed, our landmark hotels in Rio, Iguazu, and Bariloche are historic destinations unto themselves.

 Think of this 12-night journey as a South American lifetime adventure, blending spectacular natural beauty with cultural riches, and crowned by an unforgettable total solar eclipse experience.

 Argentina Weather Prospects for Total Solar Eclipse Viewing

 by TravelQuest Eclipse Meteorologist Jay Anderson

-The 2020 total eclipse comes in the Southern Hemisphere summer, when Argentina enjoys generous amounts of sunshine – in fact, the most of any location along the eclipse track.
-TravelQuest has selected a viewing site that not only capitalizes on the favorable climatology, but also takes advantage of the local terrain to maximize our chances for a successful eclipse experience.
+The Argentina eclipse 2020 comes in the Southern Hemisphere summer, when Argentina enjoys generous amounts of sunshine – in fact, the most of any location along the eclipse track.
+TravelQuest has selected a viewing site that not only capitalizes on the favorable climatology but also takes advantage of the local terrain to maximize our chances for a successful total solar eclipse experience.
 From 2000 through 2018, our site was clouded over only twice during this part of December.
-In thirteen of those years, the days were completely sunny; in the other four years, the area saw only thin cloud, through which an eclipse would have still been visible.
+In thirteen of those years, the days were completely sunny; in the other four years, the area only saw a thin cloud, through which a total solar eclipse would have still been visible.
 December temperatures in Argentina are pleasantly warm.
-What’s more, the Sun will be almost directly overhead at the time of the eclipse – and our viewing site is protected from the strong winds for which Patagonia is well known.
+What’s more, the Sun will be almost directly overhead at the time of the total solar eclipse – and our viewing site is protected from the strong winds for which Patagonia is well known.